elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		ORDER BY content_count DESC;
 		 GO
 ```
+Insight:
+-This query helps understand the distribution of content ratings on Netflix.
+-It shows whether Netflix has more content rated PG, TV-MA, R, or other categories.
+-It can help parents or viewers filter content based on age appropriateness.
+-This data may also reveal Netflix’s focus on certain audience demographics (e.g., family-friendly vs. mature content).
 ### 6.Find the top 10 Directors with the Most Content.
 ```sql
 SELECT TOP 10